|

 Honey bees use the frames to build brood, honeycomb, and other food sources.

-Beekeepers can decide whether to use bodies that house 8 or 10 frames.
-Although the distinction between these two sizes may not sound a big deal, it is once they’re fully laden.
-A 10 frame that’s full of honey could weigh around 80 pounds which is hard work to lift.
-Moving them around is especially challenging when you’re trying to make gradual, slow movements around the bees.
+A 10-frame full of honey could weigh around 80 pounds which is hard work to lift.
+Moving them around is challenging when making gradual, slow movements around the colony.

 4. Inner Cover